“You know Bobby Kennedy was killed there?”

 “It doesn’t just stop.
 They crash with tremendous force and energy.
 You be careful out there.”

 “I look out and see an approaching swell, 3 dark lines of deeper water moving toward us.
 I can’t tell how large the faces of the waves are.
 Suddenly a single board surfer appears from the right, paddling furiously with his arms and hands to stay ahead of the approaching wave.
 As the wave peaks and begins to crest, the surfer jumps to his feet and points the board across the face of the wave.
 He seems to be dropping straight down, with a trail from his wake following him.
 He continues down the face of the wave which is massive in relation to his six-foot frame.
 It looks like he’s being chased by a three-story house.
-He rides faster and faster to stay ahead of the approaching monster, a faceless ogre trying to eat him.
+He rides faster and faster to stay ahead of the approaching monster, a faceless ogre trying to chew him up.
 Before he reaches the bottom of the wave he turns upward, allowing the wave to catch up.
 Then he turns downward again, gaining enough speed to out-race the implacable wave that never changes speed.
 Finally the wave seems to lose energy and the surfer goes back over the top, flying over the wave with his surfboard falling loosely below him.
 He drops ten feet into the water behind the dying wave.
 A wave of sorrow sweeps over me for the defeat of this aquatic monster.
 Traveling all that distance for days to be defeated by a minuscule human on a plastic board, dying like an exhausted beast.
 I watch the conquering hero reemerge from the ocean he dropped into, retrieving his board and paddling northwest to challenge the next monster.

 I’m totally exhilarated.
 I have to get out there.
 Jake hands me my new fins.
 He warns me not to go where the surfer was.
-It’s too dangerous and without a board, the waves will easily swallow me up.
+It’s too dangerous and without a board, the waves will easily swallow me.
 I notice that after these monsters break far from shore, they reform where I bodysurfed before.
 Not as huge and dangerous.
 I believe I can master these reformed monsters.

 I strap on the fins and awkwardly duck-walk into the water.
 My ankles ache and balls shrink into my belly, knowing what shock is soon to come.
 When the water is up to my knees, small shore break waves sweep over me.
 I dive in face first.
 The shock of cold water is intense.
 All the nerves on my face contract in agony.
 I have an ice cream headache all over my head.
 I know to keep my blood pumping by swimming strongly.
 It becomes hard to breathe, the cold shocking my heart and lungs.
-I’m suddenly fearful for my life.
+I am suddenly fearful for my life.
 I roll over and look back at Jake.
 He looks concerned.
 I wave and shout, ‘It’s really cold.”

 It takes a while to reach the ‘outside’ where the reforming waves are cresting.
 Before getting there, I duck dive under the white water.
 The first few times, I fail to go deep enough.
 The swirling whitewash grabs me and pushes me ten yards back toward the beach.
 I need to dive deep enough to escape their reach.
 After several waves I have lost almost all the distance I swam.
 Finally I learn to go as deep as possible.
 On the sandy bottom, I use my hands to grasp the hard sand, keeping myself from being pulled backwards.
 As soon as the roaring wave passes overhead, I push-off the bottom, quickly reaching the surface.
-I’m able to gasp several breaths before the next rush of whitewater hits me.
+I am able to gasp several breaths before the next rush of whitewater hits me.
 I dive to the bottom again.
 The next time I come up, I’m able to take several arm strokes to move further outside.
 I dive again and this time I crawl a yard or so on the sandy bottom before popping up.
 I’m making progress.
 The elation gives me strength.
 I forget about the headache and the numbing cold.
 After about ten minutes I reach a dead zone.
 The swells come through but don’t crest and break again.
 I hear the thunderous roar as they crash ten yards inside of where I bob.
 I have defeated them.
 I am safe.

 Suddenly I see a bigger swell approaching.
 I calculate it will crash before it reaches me.
 I thrash my arms and sprint as fast as possible, head down and not breathing.
 I feel the extra push from the fins Jake gave me.
 ‘Thank you, Jake.’
 I look up in time to catch my breath and see how the wave is forming.
 Forming makes me think of Safety’s band.
 They will never know this thrill.
 I’m over being fearful for my life.
-I’m exultant.
+I am exultant.
 The wave is going to pass me by.
 As it lifts me above the fray I see two additional waves closely following.
 Again I feel they will tumble me if I don’t move further outside.
 I thrash and sprint to safety.
 Finally, there’s a break.
 I’m far from shore.
 Jake is a stick figure on the beach, still watching and probably still worried.
 I raise my arm and wave.
 He waves back.
 I feel a sense of relief in the confidence of his waving.

-Laying on my back, I rest until my breathing returns to normal.
+Floating on my back, I rest until my breathing returns to normal.
 I realize I’m no longer cold.
-I’m pumped from the exertion and exhilaration.
+I am pumped from the exertion and exhilaration.
 I look up the coast.
-In front of cliffs on the shore, the waves are breaking far outside.
+In front of the cliffs on the shore, the waves are breaking far outside.
 I catch a glimpse of the skilled board surfer.
 He’s testing waves far bigger than test me.
 It takes brazen confidence to ride and conquer these monsters.
 I steel myself to actually challenge the mini-monsters that I face on the inside break.
 A line of three swells approaches.
 I begin to estimate where they will crest and break.
 I’m safe enough outside.
 When the first one approaches, I turn and stroke to match its speed.
 I’m too slow.
 It passes me by.
 The next one approaches, just as fast.
 This time I use my new fins, kicking as strongly as possible.
 I feel the wave lift me up above the water in front of us, the mini-monster and me.
 I feel it momentarily slow and lift me higher as it crests.
 I perch on the edge of the lip.
 The distance to the water below seems immense, at least the height from my window at home to the ground below.
 I chicken out, pulling back at the last-minute, and sliding down the backside of the wave.
 As if to mock my challenge, I’m now inside the breaking point of the third wave.
 It crashes on top of me, sending me spinning to the bottom and bouncing off the sand with a hard thump to my shoulder.
-‘Shit.’
+“Shit.”
 I come up gasping for breath.
 Sure enough, another set is lining up to crush me.
 I swim furiously into their faces, diving under the breaking lips.
 On the third wave, I dive into rather than under the wave.
 I take two butterfly kicks and a butterfly pull, exiting the back of the wave, and flying completely out of the water.
 “Did Jake see that?’
 I look back.
 He is standing still, hands on hips, willing me to come in.
 It’s my first ride, except it went 180 degrees in the wrong direction.
 I hear a thunderous crash and roar as the wave finally breaks.

 Should I go in?
 Maybe I can ride some of those inside waves that I easily passed through on my way to the outside.
-Jake is telling me to give up.
+Jake is yelling at me to give up.
 I’m not prepared for these large outside mini-monsters.
 I am resolute and steel myself for a second attempt.
 I lay on my back watching the ocean for the next swell.
 It doesn’t take long.
 Another set of three waves approaches.
 I figure I’ll wait for the third and final one, to avoid being caught inside if I fail to catch the first ones.
 My patience is rewarded.
 I wait and I’m in the perfect position to catch the third wave.
 Again I look a long way down into the trough below me.
 I have two seconds to decide which direction to go, left, right or straight ahead.
 Straight is over the falls and not my natural direction.
 I know the swell is coming from the north.
 I lean to my right and go toward the south, down the coast.
 I’m sliding along at the right speed, just barely kicking my new fins.
 I put out my right hand.
 The spray of my speed hits me in the face causing me to turn upwards on the wave and momentarily slow down.
 It tumbles me and I’m being held under by tons of water which only wants to keep me down.
 I spin around and swim toward the surface.
 I shoot my arm in the air.
 I rode it for at least 3 seconds.
 Jake waves again with real enthusiasm.
 Knowing how to act like a real surfer, I give him a modest nod.
 Suddenly I know I have to swim back to the safe zone.
 Luckily no swell interrupts my furious sprint to safety.

-Coming to, I realize the wave caught me and I’m now riding left toward the point ahead of the breaking curl.
+Coming to, I realize the wave caught me and I am now riding left toward the point ahead of the breaking curl.
 I look to my right and Jace is there, easily riding the wave.
 He reaches over and puts a hand on my shoulder, slightly pushing me down and getting a better ride for himself.
 Then I hear a familiar bark.
 Max is furiously dog-paddling to stay with us.
 Using my left arm, I reach forward and he has his paws on my forearm.
 The three us are riding past the point, out to sea.
 It is a triple tandem.
 Jace is singing ‘Surfing Safari.’

 LA Times January 7, 1977